DivineOmega/Soapsuds/README.md

 ## Quick start

-To create a SOAP web service using Soapsuds, you need to create a class that handles your web service requests, then pass an instance of this class into Soapsuds.
+To create a SOAP web service using Soapsuds, you need to define a class to handle your web service requests, then pass an instance of this class into Soapsuds.
 That's it.

 These steps are described in the following sections.